What Does it Take to Be a Gaming Cage Worker?

 - Gaming Cage Worker

-Is There Job Demand for Gaming Cage Workers?
+Are There Job Opportunities for Gaming Cage Workers?

-In the United States, there were 19,000 jobs for Gaming Cage Worker in 2016.
+There were about 19,000 jobs for Gaming Cage Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Gaming Cage Worker by 2026.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+There will be an estimated 3,000 positions for Gaming Cage Worker per year.